hm-projects/cg-1-lines/README.md

 ## Why is our solution correct?

+Besides that edge case handling was solved simple and elegant not facilitating nasty bugs or oversights, we have extensive test cases covering simple, complex and special cases

 ## Bounding Box Test Early Return

 A thought when implementing `overlap_for_colinear` was that it can be used for early return in `intersect`.
 Given that two lines do not overlap when projected onto the axis, they cannot intersect either.